awillard1/listminer/README.md

 * Extract robust usernames from various hash formats including DOMAIN\USER, NTLM, SHA, and Kerberos
 * Generate masks and year/season rules for faster cracking
 * Output statistics, base wordlists, and multiple pre-scored rule files
+* **NEW: Parallel processing** for accelerated rule generation using concurrent.futures
 * **NEW: Leet-speak mutation rules** for character substitution attacks (a→@, e→3, s→$, etc.)
 * **NEW: BFS-based complex rule generation** for multi-step transformation coverage
 * **NEW: Trie-based base analysis** for enhanced password pattern extraction
-* Detailed progress updates with tqdm progress bars
+* Detailed progress updates with tqdm progress bars and thread-safe logging

 ---